apache/flink/docs/apis/streaming/event_timestamps_watermarks.md

 Stream sources can also directly assign timestamps to the elements they produce and emit Watermarks.
 In that case, no Timestamp Assigner is needed.

-To assign a timestamp to an element in the soruce directly, the source must use the `collectWithTimestamp(...)` method on the `SourceContext`.
+To assign a timestamp to an element in the source directly, the source must use the `collectWithTimestamp(...)` method on the `SourceContext`.
 To generate Watermarks, the source must call the `emitWatermark(Watermark)` function.

 Below is a simple example of a source *(non-checkpointed)* that assigns timestamps and generates Watermarks